virgili0/Virgilio/content/README.md

 In the <span style="font-weight: bold; color: #2565AE">Paradiso</span> you won’t find a single line of code or a math formula, just plain English.
 Here’s the place for introductions, simple explanations, demystifications, and meta-guides (for example a guide about the best way to use Virgilio).

-It’s the best place for the not-techies, beginners, and literally everyone who wants to get in touch with Data Science and Machine Learning without getting bored with technical details.
+It’s the best place for the non-techies, beginners, and literally everyone who wants to get in touch with Data Science and Machine Learning without getting bored with technical details.

 Do you want to be able to **understand and talk about** these innovative fields?